The WILLIAM C. SCHOTT

 5520 Cleves Warsaw Pike

-Since 2018, The Pine Meer Foundation has been providing matching funds to the William C. Schott Memorial Association.
-We want to express our appreication for all those partipating in our Matching Funds program involving this association.
+Since 2018, The Pine Meer Foundation has been providing financial support to the William C. Schott Memorial Association and the St. Antoninus Athletic Club.
+We are in the process of expanding this program to other youth athletic groups.
+In particular, we want to express our appreciation to all those individuals serving on the aforesaid organizations, and those participating in our Matching Funds program.

 The background image is a photograph of the Right Gate Entrance to Pine Meer taken in 1929.

 A plaque on the left column showed the name of the original owner of the estate, Wm.
 C. Schott.